-Traditionally, a shallow depth of field translates to a nice lens with a wide aperture.
-High-end smartphones like the iPhone 5s or Nexus 5 have been getting better in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that thin devices are limited by sensor area and the height of the optic stack.
+Traditionally, capturing this effect requires a traditonally thick, multi-element lens with a wide aperture.
+High-end smartphones like the iPhone 5s or Nexus 5 have demonstratively shown better results in this area — for instance, it's possible to get a shallow-ish depth of field on macro shots — but the general rule of thumb is that devices are limited by sensor area and the height of the optical stack on an ever-more-thin phone formfactor.

-With depth data, a physically-based simulation of the bokeh effect of a lens aperture is possible.
-In doing so, each RGB pixel has a variable blur applied to it according to z-distance and a few other parameters (like focal plane).
-This algorithm is generally well known, so the harder problem is generating depth from a monocular camera.
-Below is a sample image by a colleague showing the original image (without post-processed blur) and extracted dense depth map.
+With depth data, a simulation of the bokeh effect is possible with perceptually reasonable results.
+In short, each RGB pixel has a variable blur applied to it according to distance.
+Although a variable blur is not the same process by which a lens produces this physical phenomenon, an untrained eye might not notice the difference.
+A more complex problem is generating a depth map from a monocular camera.
+Below is a sample image by an Intel colleague showing the original image (without bokeh) and extracted depth.

-The HTC One M8 announced a few weeks ago similarly introduces a lens blur feature.
-This implementation relies on extra hardware: the M8 has two cameras on the back of the phone to enable stereo vision.
-In this case, the problem of solving for depth becomes tractable, but what's up with this new Google camera application?
-Indeed it is using a technique known to computer vision researchers as structure-from-motion (SfM).
-Speaking in terms of mobile photography, SfM does place a burden on the user, however.
+The HTC One M8 also recently introduced a lens blur feature.
+This implementation relies on extra hardware: the M8 has two cameras on the back of the phone for stereo vision.
+In this instance, the problem of solving for depth is trivial.

 Other computational photography apps have also been published recently, particularly on iOS.
 Notable in this area is Seene, an app designed to create "3D" photos.
 Seene seems as though it's using view interpolation (instead of more complex mesh or depth computation) since photos are processed within a few milliseconds.
 Both Google's app and Seene guide the user through the scanning process.
 There's a slight learning curve in understanding the failure modes during capture: neither handles too much motion or textureless scenes.